14 Great San Francisco Bars With Activities

 Private karaoke rooms are great, but if you don’t have an entire squad with you, belting out Journey isn’t as much fun.
 That’s why you go to Silver Cloud.
 This huge Marina spot is always packed with people who will bow down to your musical talents.
 The singing usually turns to enthusiastic shouting, but that’s part of the fun.

 If you love board games enough to carry around your own 12-sided die, The Game Parlour is the spot to be.
 This place in the Inner Sunset is actually a cafe that serves beer, wine, and surprisingly good milkshakes and waffles (we like the Chicken Coup, with soy-glazed fried chicken and slaw).
 It costs $7 to play any board game for an unlimited amount of time, which means people are slow to give up their tables.
 When you’re playing Stratego at long last, though, the wait will be worth it.

 If you want to get smarter while you drink, go to The Interval in Fort Mason.
-This bar is home to stacks and stacks of books on science and engineering and is the rare spot in the city you can learn about biomimicry while drinking a gimlet.
+This bar/cafe/museum is home to stacks and stacks of books on science and engineering and is the rare spot in the city where you can learn about biomimicry while also drinking a gimlet.

 This waterfront patio spot in Mission Bay hosts Salsa Saturdays on the weekends, and even if you’re not trained like Eddie Torres or Karen Forcano (yeah, we salsa), you’ll likely find someone in the crowd who’s willing to teach you.
 Aside from dancing, this is one of the best outdoor bars in the city—thanks to the bay views alone.